kheyse/japanese_for_busy_people_I_flashcards/README.txt

-Vocabulary flashcards for the book Japanese For Busy People - Volume 1 - Revised 3rd Edition - Romanized version.
+Vocabulary flashcards for the book Japanese For Busy People - Volume 1 - Revised 3rd Edition Vocabulary flashcards for the book Japanese For Busy People - Volume 2 - Revised 3rd Edition

-Chapters 1-11 are available in romaji.
+Volume 1, Chapters 1-11 are available in romaji.
 Later chapters are only available in hiragana and katakana.
+All chapters of volume 1 have been covered.
-Not all chapters have been covered yet.
+Not all chapters of volume 2 have been covered yet.

 Can be easily imported in Anki.
 Each card has three tab-separated fields: front side (English), back side (Japanese), tags (unit and chapter).
 Cards with the 'misc' tag may not be part of the book.